-- Choose a flat even area when possible. - Never camp under trees with a risk of branches falling. - Camping in shade will reduce the performance of solar power charging. - Always know the predicted weather conditions and plan accordingly.
+- Choose a flat, even area when possible. - Never camp under trees where there is a risk of branches falling. - Camping in shade will reduce the performance of solar power charging. - Always know the predicted weather conditions and plan accordingly.
 Avoid extreme weather conditions for your safety. - Avoid areas prone to flooding.
 Do not camp in riverbeds or flood basins.